splunk/security_content/docs/_posts/2019-12-10-creation_of_shadow_copy.md

 | 81.0 | 90 | 90 | An instance of $parent_process_name$ spawning $process_name$ was identified on endpoint $dest$ by user $user$ attempting to create a shadow copy to perform offline password cracking. |

+Note that risk score is calculated base on the following formula: `(Impact * Confidence)/100`

 #### Reference